 - When you integrate, you are not receiving your CPP and OAS early; rather, you are receiving an advance of your future TRAF pension.
-Your government benefits are paid directly by the federal government and are based on your eligibility under those programs. - These reductions are made at age 60 and 65, whether or not you are eligible for CPP and OAS.
-Keep in mind that the rules relating to these benefits do change periodically.
-Therefore, it's a good idea to contact CPP and OAS to confirm your eligibility. - The amounts calculated under integration are based on life expectancies; therefore, the actuarial value of the pension is the same at the time of retirement, regardless of whether or not you select it.
-However, if you pass away earlier than life expectancy, you will have received more than you were required to pay back.
-If you live beyond your life expectancy, you will have paid back more than the amount advanced. - If you select Plan D, you must choose between joint and single life integration.
-Under joint life integration, either your death or your partner's death will affect the integration amounts.
-Under single life integration, only your death will affect the integration amounts.
-With all other plans, integration is paid on a single-life basis.
-Contact TRAF for more information.
+Your government benefits are paid directly by the federal government and are based on your eligibility under those programs. - These reductions are made at age 60 and 65, whether or not you are eligible or apply for CPP and OAS.
+The rules relating to these benefits do change periodically, so it's a good idea to contact CPP and OAS to confirm eligibility. - The amounts calculated under integration are based on life expectancies; therefore, the actuarial value of the pension is the same at the time of retirement, regardless of whether or not you select integration.
+However, if you pass away earlier than life expectancy, you will have received more than had you not integrated.
+If you live beyond your life expectancy, you will have received less than had you not integrated. - If you select Plan D, you must choose between joint and single life integration.
+Under joint life integration, the additional amounts and the reductions for CPP and/or OAS integration will reduce to two-thirds upon either your death or your partner's death, whichever occurs first.
+Under single life integration, the additional amounts and the reductions for CPP and/or OAS integration will stop at your death.
+With all other plans, integration is paid on a single life basis only.